Johann Alexander Brassicanus: Family and early life

-He was born probably at Cannstatt, 1500, as a member of an ancient family of Konstanz, named Köl or Köll, Latinized Brassicanus (both meaning 'cabbage'), his father was Johannes Brassicanus, the Württemberg humanist who taught in the Latin school at Urach up to 1508, and later in the pedagogium at Tübingen, but was chiefly known as a leader in the movement for the promotion of the humanities and as the author of a grammar then widely used, "Institutiones grammaticae", thirteen editions of which were issued between 1508 and 1519.
+Brassicanus is thought to have been born in Cannstatt around 1500 as a member of an ancient family of Konstanz, named Köl or Köll, Latinized Brassicanus (both meaning 'cabbage').
+His father was Johannes Brassicanus, the Württemberg humanist who taught in the Latin school at Urach up to 1508, and later in the pedagogium at Tübingen, but was chiefly known as a leader in the movement for the promotion of the humanities and as the author of a grammar then widely used, "Institutiones grammaticae", thirteen editions of which were issued between 1508 and 1519.
 From his father, who died at Wildaad in 1514, Johann Alexander received an excellent education, which brought his intellectual powers to at early maturity, enabling him to matriculate at the University of Tübingen 13 January 1514 and take his degree as Master of Arts in 1517.

 His younger brother was Johann Ludwig Brassicanus, an advisor to the Habsburgs.

 Literary work

-About the time of his graduation he first gave evidence of his fertile poetic powers, and in 1518 he received the title of Poeta et orator laureatus.
+About the time of his graduation, he first gave evidence of his fertile poetic powers, and in 1518, he received the title of Poeta et orator laureatus.
 His coronation as poet must have taken place early in 1518, Emperor Maximilian at the same time granting him a coat of arms.
 The greatest humanists of the time kept in correspondence with Brassicanus and praised his intellectual powers.
 He lectured for a short time before the Faculty of Arts on the Latin poets; he also edited the eclogues of Calpurnius and Nemesianus which he had discovered.

 Career

 When, after Bebel's death in 1516, a reaction once more set in against humanism, he availed himself of the first opportunity to absent himself temporarily from the scene of his former labours.
-In 1519 he attached himself to the suite of the royal orator Maximilian von Bergen, who was sent on various diplomatic missions by the king.
+In 1519, he attached himself to the suite of the royal orator Maximilian von Bergen, who was sent on various diplomatic missions by the king.
 After a sojourn in the Netherlands (1520) Brassicanus returned to Tübingen (1621) to pursue his study of law in connection with his work as a teacher.
 In this way he was brought into intimate relations with Ingolstadt, he received there the degree of Doctor of Laws, also succeeding Reuchlin in the important chair of philology (1522).

 Due to his sympathies with Martin Luther, Brassicanus's position in the heavily Catholic university of Tübingen became untenable.
 With the help of Johann Faber and Johann Camers, he obtained a position at the University of Vienna as professor of rhetoric in 1524.
-He later became a professor of jurisprudence there, and in 1528 he additionally received the chair of Greek literature.
+He later became a professor of jurisprudence there, and in 1528, he additionally received the chair of Greek literature.

 Due to influence from Faber and Camers, and study of the Church Fathers, Brassicanus's opinions on Luther became increasingly negative.
 He was particularly exercised over the disastrous influence of Lutheranism on educational activities.